Anti-Irish sentiment: 19th century

 Irish labourers were singled out in particular for rough treatment by the locals.
 Farms employing Irish labour were subject to violent threats and incendiarism.
 There were similar problems in 1830, however eventually the farmers became the target for attacks, rather than the Irish, in the disturbances that became known as the Swing Riots.

 Similar to other immigrant populations, they were sometimes accused of cronyism and subjected to misrepresentations of their religious and cultural beliefs.
 Irish Catholics were particularly singled out for attack by Protestants.
 Anti-Catholicism, whether real or imagined, played to the Catholic respect for martyrdom, and was partly based on a fear of a reborn Inquisition whose methods clashed with the "Age of Enlightenment".
 Irish Catholics were not involved in formulating church dogma, but it became a stick to beat them with.
 Mostly they stayed with their church as it fostered a sense of community in an otherwise harsh commercial world.

-English atrocity propaganda depicting the behavior of Irish Catholics during the Irish Rebellion of 1798, by George Cruikshank (1845).
+English atrocity propaganda depicting the behaviour of Irish Catholics during the Irish Rebellion of 1798, by George Cruikshank (1845).

 In Liverpool, England, where many Irish immigrants settled following the Great Famine, anti-Irish prejudice was widespread.
 The sheer numbers of people coming across the Irish sea and settling in the poorer districts of the city led to physical attacks and it became common practice for those with Irish accents or even Irish names to be barred from jobs, public houses and employment opportunities.

 In 1836, young Benjamin Disraeli wrote:

 [The Irish] hate our order, our civilization, our enterprising industry, our pure religion.
 This wild, reckless, indolent, uncertain and superstitious race have no sympathy with the English character.
 Their ideal of human felicity is an alternation of clannish broils and coarse idolatry.
 Their history describes an unbroken circle of bigotry and blood.

 In 1882, five people were murdered in the Maamtrasna, on the border between County Mayo and County Galway in Ireland.
 Covering the incident, The Spectator wrote the following:

 The Tragedy at Maamtrasna, investigated this week in Dublin, almost unique as it is in the annals of the United Kingdom, brings out in strong relief two facts which Englishmen are too apt to forget.
 One is the existence in particular districts of Ireland of a class of peasants who are scarcely civilised beings, and approach far nearer to savages than any other white men; and the other is their extraordinary and exceptional gloominess of temper.
 In remote places of Ireland, especially in Connaught, on a few of the islands, and in one or two mountain districts, dwell cultivators who are in knowledge, in habits, and in the discipline of life no higher than Maories or other Polynesians.